Cervix

 • Cellular specimens, usually with background tumor diathesis (fresh or hemolyzed blood and necrotic cellular debris)

-• Tumor diathesis may not be seen in tumors with less than 5 mm depth of invasion or exophytic tumors (Acta Cytol 1997;41:781)
+• Tumor diathesis may not be seen in tumors with < 5 mm depth of invasion or exophytic tumors (Acta Cytol 1997;41:781)

 • Necrotic material at the periphery of cell groups (clinging diathesis) rather than in the background in liquid based preparations (Diagn Cytopathol 2002;26:1)